mazhugasergei/docker_mongo/README.md

 # About

-React, Node and Mongo using Docker
+Full stack web app demo using Docker

 ## How to run